Hot, hot summertime: Fred Armisen reveals the kinship between music and comedy in his live show

-Comedian, actor, musician, writer and producer Fred Armisen will perform his show "Comedy for Musicians But Everyone is Welcome" at George's Majestic Lounge tonight to a sold-out crowd.
+Comedian, actor, musician, writer and producer Fred Armisen performed his show "Comedy for Musicians But Everyone is Welcome" at George's Majestic Lounge Sunday night to a sold-out crowd.

-This weekend is Armisen's first time to visit Fayetteville.
+This weekend was Armisen's first time to visit Fayetteville.
 Local promoter Roger Barrett's On the Map project brought the show to Northwest Arkansas.

 Armisen is best known as co-creator of the sketch comedy series "Portlandia," a Saturday Night Live alum and more recently co-creator of HBO's "Los Espookys," but his previous experience was in music with bands Trenchmouth, Blue Man Group and others.